An assortment of different faces

 Accents refer to the way someone sounds when they communicate.
 They are connected to dialects, which is a form of language particular to a specific region (e.g. Welsh English vs. Scottish English).
 Most dialects come with idioms, which are phrases that have a meaning outside of their literal meaning.
 They are more difficult for language learners to understand.
 Vernacular refers to the everyday language and slang of a given region, culture, or community.

 The perception of accents is normal but can be troubling when people judge or discriminate against an individual’s intelligence and abilities simply by the way they pronounce certain words.
-For example, people in the U.S. who have Southern accents are more likely to be interpreted as uneducated.
+For example, US people with Southern accents are more likely to be interpreted as uneducated.
 Individuals may also have an affinity for people who have a similar accent to their own.
 Understanding different accent biases will help you and your team to identify your own growth opportunities and meet people from different language backgrounds in fair and equitable ways.

 Ethnicity

-Ethnicity refers to someone’s identification with a distinctive culture linked to common ancestry.
-People in North America often identify with more than one ethnicity and multi-ethnic demographics continue to rise in the region.
+Ethnicity refers to identifying with a distinctive culture linked to common ancestry.
+People in North America often identify with more than one ethnicity, and multi-ethnic demographics continue to rise in the region.

 Ethnicity is different from race and is based on learned behaviours.
 Ethnicity is associated with history, nationality, heritage, dress, customs, language, values, religions, and geographical background.
 In contrast with race, ethnicity is usually self-ascribed and more determined by where someone lives and the culture they share rather than visible physical characteristics.